nyx47rd/sptrckforwebsim/README.md

 1.  **Log in to Vercel:** Log in to your [Vercel](https://vercel.com/) account.
 2.  **Create a New Project:** Go to "Add New... -> Project", and select the repository you forked on GitHub.
 3.  **Create a Database:** On the project page, go to the "Storage" tab and create a new database with the "Postgres" option.
 After the database is created, you will be given a **`DATABASE_URL`**.
 Copy this URL.
+If you prefer, you can have these variables created automatically by choosing an easier provider like Neon.

 ### Step 4: Create the Database Schema